 Categories

 Unexpected uses for wax

-We would like to introduce Sadomura Costume Shop, a shop specializing in Kagura costumes and gold embroidery.
+We would like to introduce Sadomura Costume Shop, a specialist in Kagura costumes and gold embroidery.

-This work is by Sadomura Costume Shop, a supporter of Iwami Kagura, a traditional performing art in western Shimane Prefecture.
+These are works by Sadomura Costume Shop, which supports Iwami Kagura, a traditional performing art of western Shimane Prefecture.

-Iwami Kagura is a traditional performing art in which dances are performed to the lilting sounds of drums and flutes.
-Highlights include the elegant costumes and masks, and snake bodies larger than a human body.
-The sight of these moving around the stage, sometimes silently and sometimes powerfully, is captivating.
+Iwami Kagura is a traditional performing art where dances are performed to the lively sounds of drums and flutes.
+Highlights include the extremely elegant costumes and masks, and the snake bodies larger than human bodies, which move across the stage sometimes quietly, sometimes powerfully, captivating the audience.

-(Nomura Susumu, author of non-fiction works such as "I've Worked for a Thousand Years," which sparked a boom in long-lived companies in Japan, and which has won various awards, including the Oya Soichi Non-Fiction Award, is currently writing a series focusing on Iwami Kagura in Shinchosha's magazine "Nami.")
+(Susumu Nomura, who has written non-fiction works such as "We've Worked for a Thousand Years," which created the boom in long-lived companies in Japan, and has won various awards including the Soichi Oya Non-Fiction Award, is currently focusing on Iwami Kagura and writing a series of articles for Shinchosha's magazine "Nami.")

 The photo above is a work by Sadomura Costume Shop.
 The three-dimensional creature embroidery made with gold thread shows various expressions depending on the angle, captivating the viewer.
 The costumes are powerful yet elegant, and seem to have been breathed life into them

-Do you know where our products and wax are used?
+Can you tell us where our products and waxes are used?

 Let's take a closer look at this costume

-The red thread used to sew the gold thread to the fabric is where our wax comes into play.
+This red thread, used to sew the gold thread onto the fabric, is where our wax comes into play.

-When sewing the gold thread to the fabric with the red thread, the friction of the red thread can damage the gold thread and cause it to lose its shine.
-Therefore, by applying wax to the red thread to make it slippery, the red thread is less likely to be scratched when it comes into contact with the gold thread, allowing it to continue to shine.
-When I think about the mind-bogglingly detailed work that is carried out over such a wide range, I am fascinated by the passion and dedication of the artisans who uphold the tradition.
+When sewing the gold thread onto the fabric with the red thread, the friction of the red thread can damage the gold thread and diminish its shine.
+Therefore, by applying wax to the red thread, it becomes slippery, making it less likely for the red thread to scratch the gold thread when it comes into contact with it, allowing it to continue to shine.
+When you think about how such incredibly meticulous work is carried out over such a wide area, you are deeply moved by the passion and dedication of the craftsmen who support this tradition.

+Categories